 Through the many visits that S.E.VIE performed in the rural villages in the Zio prefecture in Togo during 2010 and 2011, the association identified a yet neglected but potential economic development opportunities of these villages.
 Women from villages struggle every day to run their business.
 Even though they have a strong and detailed project; microfinance companies have given up on them.
-Isolated in the country side and with no real guarantee to give to the backer; villagers desperately need money to invest and be able to develop their activities.
 The women do not have enough financial resources to manage the farming and they have been excluded from regular microfinance institute.
-Yet the Banks and the Microfinance institutions did not intend to intervene in the remote areas of Togo.
+Isolated in the countryside and with no real guarantee to offers a loan giver; villagers desperately need money to invest and be able to develop their activities.
+Yet, the Banks and the Microfinance institutions do not intervene in the remote areas of Togo.

 - Konde kopé.
 Start November 2012.